View our Christmas hours Find Christmas events

 Youtube Facebook Twitter Instagram

-Election signs are not to be erected prior to the ‘election period’ and shall be removed within five days of the election.
-An election sign may be placed on an existing advertising device, for example, a billboard, which is the subject of:
+Election signs are not to be erected prior to the ‘election period’ and shall be removed within seven days of the conclusion of the election.

-Election signs placed on state controlled roads must comply with the current Department of Transport and Main Roads, Queensland requirements:
+Election signs placed on state controlled roads must comply with the current Department of Transport and Main Roads, Queensland requirements for election signs:

 Placement of election signs on local government controlled roads is prohibited where the signs: